-2. Use Angle and Orientation to Compliment the Food
+2. Use Angles and Orientation to Complement the Food

-The main camera angles for food photography are 90 degrees (overhead), 45 degrees, and straight-on.
+There are three main camera angles for food photography.
+They are 90 degrees (overhead), 45 degrees, and straight-on.

-The type of dish as well as the props often dictate the angle you choose.
-So choose the perspective that supports the appeal of your main subject.
+The type of dinnerware and props you use often dictate the angle you choose.
+So choose the best perspective that supports the appeal of your main subject.

 Tall foods like burgers look best using a straight-on angle.
-It not only emphasises the food’s height but it also shows its layers.
+It not only emphasizes the food’s height but also shows its layers.

 In food photography, the overhead view is a popular angle because it creates visual order.
-It also helps you minimise height issues when there are several elements in the image.
+It also helps minimize height issues when there are several elements in the image.

 Viewers react best when you shoot your food photos at 45 degrees.
-Why?
-Because it replicates how they usually see their meal when eating on a table.
+This is because it replicates how they usually see their meal when eating at a table.

 Professional food photographers use both portrait and landscape orientations all the time.
 In most cases, they prefer portraits when working on magazines, ads, and cookbooks.
-Why?
-Because their pages tend to be vertical.
+This is Because their pages tend to be vertical.

 3. Improve the Composition With a Focal Subject

-Whether your photography food style is minimalist or not, it is best to only use one item as your main subject.
+Whether or not your photography food style is minimalist, it is best to only use one item as your main subject.

 Of course, you can have more than one main subject.
-In general, having one point of interest makes your composition much more coherent.
+Generally, having one point of interest makes your composition much more coherent.

 Use one primary subject and a couple of supporting elements when composing your shot.
 Your main point of interest should also dictate the placement of the other items in the frame to create depth in your composition.

-Furthermore, include props that have different sizes, so they counter-balance each other.
+Furthermore, include props of different sizes so that they counterbalance each other.
 This concept also applies when portioning your food.

-How To Create a Focal Point to Emphasise the Main Subject
+How to Create a Focal Point to Emphasize the Main Subject

-The focal point refers to the specific spot on your focal subject that you want to emphasise.
-You can create focal points with light, colour, isolation, or contrast.
-It could be anything from a raspberry on a cake or even the tip of a knife.
+The focal point refers to the specific spot on your subject that you want to emphasize.
+You can create focal points with light, color, isolation, or contrast.
+It can be anything from a raspberry on a cake or even the tip of a knife.

 You’re free to have two or three focal points within the grid.
-One must be more dominant than the others.
+But one must be more dominant than the others.

 4. Use Negative Space to Provide Balance

-It provides balance, a bit of breathing room, and emphasis on the subject.
-Because it’s mostly blank, it brings your attention to the details in the food.
+It provides balance, breathing room, and emphasis on the subject.
+Because it’s mostly blank, it brings your attention to the details of the food.

-In food photography, there is a tendency to shoot with a lot of empty spaces to create a spot for text placement.
-You’ll notice this a lot in magazine shoots, product packaging, or ad work.
-When there is too much going on in an image, the viewer is unsure of where to look.
+Food photography also tends to involve a lot of empty spaces to create spots for text placement.
+You’ll notice this in magazine shoots, product packaging, or ad work.
+When too much is going on in an image, the viewer is unsure where to look.

-If you want to use negative space, use patterns or backgrounds that complement your subject.
-That way, your main point of interest will stand out more.
+If you use negative space, use patterns or backgrounds that complement your subject.
+This way, your main point of interest stands out more.

 Crop guides help you fix your composition when post-processing food photography.

 You can easily imagine your focal point on a phi-grid.
-But visualising a golden spiral ahead of time can be much more challenging.
+But visualizing a golden spiral (point 9.) ahead of time can be much more challenging.

 It can take years for a photographer to master composition rules only by imagining the lines.
-These crop guides are invaluable by showing us exactly where to place our main subjects.
+So these crop guides are invaluable.
+They show us exactly where to place our main subjects.

 They can even speed up the process of learning to compose intuitively, which is the ultimate goal.

-Do you shoot food photography with your camera tethered to a computer?
-Then use the Live View function on your computer screen to help place your main subject.
 You can use your mouse to click on the element you want to be sharp.
-Your computer then sends a command to your camera to focus on that specific point.
+And your computer then sends a command to your camera to focus on that specific point.

 Once you take the image, check how it looks with the crop guide of your choice.
 You can then make adjustments to your composition.